South Alabama 38, Kent State 21

 Jones scored from 5 yards out on the Jaguars’ opening drive, but Archer’s 74-yard touchdown run cut the lead to 10-7 with 9:41 left in the first half.
 Metheny’s 16-yard touchdown pass to Danny Woodson gave South Alabama a 17-7 halftime lead and Houston’s 3-yard run extended that advantage midway through the third quarter.

-Metheny’s 16-yard keeper made it 31-7 early in the fourth quarter before Archer broke two tackles for a 73-yard touchdown reception on the first play of Kent State’s next possession.
-South Alabama answered on the next drive as Houston added a 14-yard touchdown before the Golden Flashes found the end zone with six seconds left on Fisher’s 4-yard pass to Casey Pierce.
+Metheny’s 16-yard run made it 31-7 early in the fourth quarter before Archer broke two tackles for a 73-yard touchdown reception on the first play of Kent State’s next possession.
+South Alabama answered on the next drive as Houston scored a 14-yard touchdown before the Golden Flashes found the end zone with six seconds left on Fisher’s 4-yard pass to Casey Pierce.